Zzy9797/FedKDDC/README.md

 Knowledge-Distillation based Personalized Federated Learning with Distribution Constraints

 ## Code Descriptions
-- run.sh: Quick strat
+- run.sh: quick strat
-- train.py: Main code of the algorithm
+- train.py: main code of the algorithm
-- utils.py: Some functions of the algorithm
+- utils.py: some utilities of the algorithm
+- test.py: evalution indicators
-- torchsampler
+- prepare_data.py、cvdataset.py、nlp_dataset.py

 ## Experiments
 Our experiments are implemented with open-source PyTorch 1.13.1, on an NVIDIA GeForce RTX 4090 platform.